Celebrate Intimate Weddings logo

 Couples celebrate this rich cultural heritage, irrespective of race, religion, and nationality.
 The most important thing is it's significance;

-• Honoring and respect of your ancestors, their legacy, and your rich African and African American heritage.
+• Honoring and respect of your ancestors, their legacy, and your rich family heritage.

 • Coming together of both families, and commitment to each other as wife and husband.